If you want a good quality recording set up, of course the most integral piece of equipment to invest in is going to be a good microphone.

 Moving past the polar patterns which are available for this mic, the sound quality which this mic records is amazing will a nice natural sound.

-This makes it an optimal choice when it comes to recording vocals or podcasting with professional grade sound quality.
+This makes it an optimal choice for recording vocals or podcasting with professional-grade sound quality.

-This is partially because this microphone makes far fewer hissing or booming noises leading to the noises being more streamlined as well as sounding smoother.
+This is partially because this microphone makes far fewer hissing or booming noises leading to the noises being more streamlined and smoother.

-When it comes to comparing the performance of the Snowball and the Yeti, the Yeti wins by a noticeable amount.
+When comparing the performance of the Snowball and the Yeti, the Yeti wins by a noticeable amount.

-This is because of the more practical uses of the polar patterns which are offered by the Yeti, making it more versatile and flexible in use.
+This is because of the more practical uses of the polar patterns that are offered by the Yeti, making it more versatile and flexible in use.

-And on top of this, the sound quality is much better than the Snowball, the Snowball is by no means bad, but just noticeably not as good as the Yeti, which in the end is what you are looking for in a microphone.
+In addition, the sound quality is much better than that of the Snowball.
+The Snowball is by no means bad, but it is noticeably less good than that of the Yeti, which is ultimately what you are looking for in a microphone.

 Cost Of The Microphone

-This will likely be the main deciding factor since the Yeti tends to cost about double the amount of the Snowball not accounting for any sales.
+This will likely be the main deciding factor since the Yeti tends to cost about double the amount of the Snowball.

 However, if you do not have the budget to justify buying the Yeti, and feel more comfortable buying the Snowball, you will still get some amazing results, but it may be worth saving for a little longer to get a Yeti if you want the best possible product.